 Section C: Allocated Resources per CSBG Eligible Entity data entry form provides data on resources allocated to, and administered through, the CSBG Eligible Entity.
 This report provides valuable information on how CSBG leverages funds from multiple federal, state, local, and private sources as required in the CSBG Act.
 Section C characterizes the work of the network and places it within a realistic context.

 All reported dollars should be allocated dollars.
 Allocated dollars are the amount that is available to each CSBG Eligible Entity during a twelve-month period.
-If a contract covers a three-year period, only report the amount allocated for the most current year of the contract.
+If a contract covers a three-year period, divide the contract by three and report one year of funding.

 C.1.
 CSBG Eligible Entity Reporting Period